 Our son Andrew holds a film and media arts degree from Temple University and worked for eight years as a videographer for WFMZ-Channel 69 in Allentown, PA.
-He now runs Andrew Valentino Media, which provides voiceover work, photography, videography, film editing, documentaries, and other related services.
+He now works as part of the support staff for Sight & Sound Theater in Lancaster, PA.
+He also runs Andrew Valentino Media, which provides voiceover work, photography, videography, film editing, documentaries, and other related services.
 An Emmy-nominated photojournalist, Andrew enjoys film, anime, screenwriting, science fiction, apologetics, philosophy, and music.
 For better or worse, he looks like Tim and acts like Sonya.

 Our daughter Bethany holds a speech language pathology degree from Bloomsburg University and worked for seven years as a psychiatric assistant at Pennsylvania Counseling Services in Lebanon, PA.
-She is now a stay-at-home mom and administrative assistant for her parents’ ministries.
+She now works as an administrative assistant at the Evangelical Congregational Church Center in Myerstown, PA. .
 Her interests include worship, dance, discipleship, and sharing her faith.
 For better or worse, she looks like Sonya and acts like Tim.

 Bethany’s husband, Micah, holds a psychology degree from Kutztown University, and a Master of Arts in Marriage and Family Therapy degree from Evangelical Seminary.
 He currently works as a therapist at Salisbury Behavioral Health in Wyomissing, PA.
 His interests include music, worship, guitar, computers, woodworking, and car repair (thankfully).
 For better or worse, he doesn’t look or act like Tim or Sonya at all.
 Yeah, that’s probably for the better.